 What is cyberbullying?

+Are you wondering 'what does cyberbullying mean?'
 Cyberbullying is bullying that’s done through the use of technology, for example, using the internet or a mobile phone to hurt, harass or embarrass someone.
 If you’re experiencing cyberbullying, you’re not alone.
 Unfortunately it’s really common, with up to one in five young Australians having reported being cyberbullied (Joint Select Committee on Cyber-Safety.
 (2011).
 High-wire act: Cyber-safety and the young: Interim report.
 Canberra: Parliament of the Commonwealth of Australia).
+Read on to find out what cyberbullying looks like, and the effects of cyberbullying.

 What does cyberbullying look like?